Curriculum Development

 B. Senior Secondary School Curriculum

-• Compulsory Subjects: Chinese, English, Mathematics, Liberal Studies
+• Compulsory Subjects: Chinese, English, Mathematics, Citizenship, Economics and Society

-• Elective Subjects: Chinese History, History, Geography, Economics, Business, Accounting and Financial Studies, Information and Communications Technology (ICT), Physics, Chemistry, Biology, Combined Science
+• Elective Subjects: Chinese History, History, Geography, Economics, Business, Accounting and Financial Studies, Information and Communications Technology (ICT), Physics, Chemistry, Biology, Algebra and Calculus, Tourism and Hospitality Studies, Visual Arts

 [Choose two to three subjects]